biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 }
 ```

-This is simple, requires constant extra memory, but what about the time complexity?
+This is short and concise, requires constant extra memory, but what about the time complexity?

 Note that due to the important `other = first` inside the nested loop,
 this brute force solution could be `O(|V|^3)`, where `|V|` is the number of vertices.

-Alternatively, we could implement Kahn's algorithm.
+Alternatively, we could use Kahn's algorithm.
 The rough idea is:

 1. Put all the sources into a queue `S`
 2. Remove a source, `u`, from `S`, and output `u`